SebastianCardenasEscoto/TIME-II-PCB-REV-B/README.md

 - To accommodate changes in mechanical design, this board supports both 3 pin servo and Brushed DC Motors.
 - 3 pin servo's have largely been used for TIME II mechanical design, but the strict 500 gram weight limit might require plain DC motors.

-3. The Arduino Microcontroller was replaced with an ESP32 to simplify the PCB design and bringup process. x
+3. The Arduino Microcontroller was replaced with an ESP32 to simplify the PCB design and bringup process.

 ## Pictures